-Gains or losses on liabilities held for trading are recognised in the separate statement of comprehensive income.
+Gains or losses on liabilities held for trading are recognised in the consolidated statement of comprehensive income.

-Financial liabilities designated upon initial recognition at fair value through profit or loss, are classified to this category as at the date of initial recognition and solely subject to criteria of IAS 9.
-The Company has not designated any financial liabilities as at fair value through profit or loss.
+Financial liabilities designated upon initial recognition at fair value through profit or loss are designated at the initial date of recognition, and only if the criteria in IFRS 9 are satisfied.
+The Group has not designated any financial liabilities as at fair value through profit or loss.